 Each year boys and girls join the school for Years 7 and 8.
 In some cases children have not been allocated a suitable school place, and in others, parents wish their child to spend another two years preparing for the appropriate senior school.

 Naturally there is a strong academic focus.
-We carefully monitor pupils’ progress using Pupil Asset Software to enable the school to track each child.
-This assists parents, with the support of the Headmaster, in choosing the appropriate senior school for their child.
+We carefully monitor pupils’ progress to enable the school to track each child.
+This assists parents, with the support of the Executive Head and Head of School, in choosing the appropriate senior school for their child.
 Pupils are taught each subject by a specialist teacher, allowing them to be immersed in that subject by knowledgeable, inspiring staff.

 Individual subject teachers ignite a passion for their individual area of study.
 The curriculum includes verbal and non-verbal reasoning and the following subjects: